Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ## Bar plots

 If you want to use a pie chart, don't.
 Bar plots are almost always a better choice.
 Visualizing the relationships between area is simply easier in a bar plot.
-These are probably the most popular way to display data, but I find them lacking.
+This are probably the most popular way to display data, but I find them lacking.
 Again, you really need to train yourself to think in distributions.
-When you are standing in line at the grocery store don't mindlessly look at the magazine covers.
-Look at the people and think of their weight as a distribution.
-Don't simply count them.
 Bar Plots are for counts.
 The basic bar plot produced by the following code can be seen in figure \@ref(fig:chthreebarexample).

 ```r